-E. Filing and Notification.
+CD.
+Filing the Petition.

-Students who wish to request CAB action shall submit a written appeal to the dean of students within ten calendar days of the date of the disciplinary sanction letter or within twenty calendar days of the conclusion of the previous step in the appeal process, as applicable.
+Students who wish to request CAB action shall submit a written appeal to the dean of students within ten10 business days of the date of the disciplinary sanction letter or within twenty 10 business calendar days of the conclusion of the previous step in the appeal process, as applicable.
 The dean shall in turn forward properly-filed appeals to the Chair of the Board.

-To be properly filed, the appeal must be submitted within the established time limits, signed and dated by the student, identify the action or decision being appealed, name the party whose decision or action is being appealed, list witnesses, identify any right claimed to have been violated (if applicable), and specify the remedy sought.
-Within[S21] ten calendar days of the Chair's receipt of the appeal, the Chair will assign a Board member or alternate who is a faculty member or administrator to investigate the appeal and notify the party named that an appeal has been filed.
-Notification will include a copy of the appeal and the identity of the student who filed the appeal.
-The party whose action or decision is being appealed will be requested to respond in writing within ten calendar days from the date of notification.
-To protect both the student and the named party CAB appeals will be treated with the greatest degree of confidentiality possible.
+To be properly filed, the appeal must be submitted within the established time limits, signed and dated by the student, identify the action or decision being appealed, name the party whose decision or action is being appealed, and identify one or more of the criteria identified in the Criteria for Appeal, list witnesses,..

-F. Investigation of Appeals
+E. Investigation of Appeals